Jason Grimshaw: Storylines

 When Todd is disowned by Eileen, he moves into a run-down flat, but he later gets a job at Barlow's Buys, impressing Eileen, who realises that he is trying to make amends, but Jason is not convinced.
 Eileen agrees to lunch with Todd, at 'Nick's Bistro', but when Jason talks her out of it, Todd realises that he has been stood up and heads home.
 As Todd walks home, he is attacked by a gang of youths and ends up in hospital, where he discovers that his face will be scared for life.
 Eileen and Jason, believing that Todd truly wants to change, forgive him and he moves back in with Eileen.
 However, Todd vows revenge on the pair, for not turning up to lunch at the bistro, as he thinks that they are the reason that he was attacked.
 As time passes, Eva plans for her and Jason to buy a house, but after Jason reveals that he cannot afford it, Eva asks Tony to lend them the deposit, to which he agrees.
 When Tony and Eva attend an auction at a hotel, Todd lets on to Jason that they are having an affair, to which Jason goes to the hotel and punches Tony and calls Eva a 'dirty slag'.
 When Jason realises that he has made a mistake and that Tony and Eva were actually planning on buying a house, to surprise him, Eva dumps Jason, for not trusting her.
-Although he pleads for her forgiveness and even proposes to her, Eva decides to leave for France, in order to think things through, but Jason is devastated, after discovering from her sister, Leanne Battersby (Jane Danson), that Eva is now happily engaged to a French man.
+Although he pleads for her forgiveness and even proposes to her, Eva decides to leave for France, in order to think things through, but Jason is devastated, after discovering from her sister, Leanne Tilsley (Jane Danson), that Eva is now happily engaged to a French man.

 In August 2015, Jason stands up for Sarah against Callum Logan (Sean Ward), but the result of this leads to Jason getting beaten up by Callum and two of his goons.
 Jason is left in a critical condition as a result, having to receive vital surgery on a clot on his brain.
 He regains consciousness a week later and tells Tony and the police he thinks he heard Callum's voice.
 Jason spends two more weeks in hospital.
-In September, he gets Callum's home address from David Platt and hides in his flat.
+In September, he gets Callum's home address from David Platt (Jack P. Shepherd) and hides in his flat.
 However, Denton arrives and demands money from Callum, but Jason's phone rings, alerting them to his presence.
 Jason punches Callum after Tony arrives to take him home.